toolness/p5.js-widget/README.md

 The test suite can be run on the development server at http://localhost:8080/test/, or on the command-line with `npm test`.

+## Publish to GitHub Pages

+Run `npm run publish` to build & publish a site.

 [website]: https://toolness.github.io/p5.js-widget/
 [TypeScript]: http://typescriptlang.org/
 [React]: http://facebook.github.io/react/